zilverline/sequent/docs/docs/building-a-web-application.md

 run Web
 ```

 For now this is enough.
-On the command line execute `rackup -p 4567` and open [localhost:4567](http://localhost:4567).
+On the command line execute `bundle exec rackup -p 4567` and open [localhost:4567](http://localhost:4567).
 If you see `"Welcome to Sequent!"` then we are good to go!

 For this guide we want to be able to signup as Author.
 In a later guide we will go full CRUD on the application
 and actually create Posts with Authors.